overture-stack/website/markdown/documentation/song/index.md

 **Data Lifecycle Management:** Analyses uploaded to a Song repository are `UNPUBLISHED` by default.
 When data is ready for search and download, administrators can make it available by updating it to a `PUBLISHED` state.
 If data is no longer relevant, the data administrators can set it to a `SUPPRESSED` state, making it unavailable for search and download through downstream services.

+<Note title="The Song Client">We created the `song-client` command line tool to streamline interactions with Songs REST API endpoints.
+For more information on what the `song-client` can do, see our [Song client command reference documentation](./reference/commands.md).</Note>

 # Integrations

 As a metadata management system, Song does not handle file transfer and object storage.
 Song interacts with a required companion application, [Score](/documentation/score), which manages file transfers and object storage.